 A hacker group, OilAlpha, which appears to support Houthis in Yemen has targeted humanitarian and international organizations in the Arabian Peninsula via using phishing techniques on WhatsApp.
-The threat actors are allegedly focused on organizations connected to media, non-governmental activities, international humanitarian efforts, and development sectors.
+Allegedly, the threat actors are targeting organizations connected to media, non-governmental activities, international humanitarian efforts, and development sectors.
 It is nearly certain that the targeted entities had common interests in Yemen, security, humanitarian aid, and reconstruction initiatives.
-The attack was reported by a Cybersecurity firm that had been tracking OilAlpha’s ongoing hacking campaign since May 2022.
+A cybersecurity firm that had been tracking OilAlpha’s ongoing hacking campaign since May 2022 reported the attack.

 Subscribe to Our Newsletter On Linkedin

 Sign up to Stay Tuned with the Latest Cyber Security News and Updates

 Recorded Future’s threat research division, Insikt Group, which has been tracking OilAlpha’s activities, claims that OilAlpha has targeted people who are pro-Saudi Arabian government-led negotiations.
 OilAlpha is using spoofed Android applications.
 The spoofed applications impersonate organizations working with the UAE humanitarian entity, the Saudi Arabian government, and others OilAlpha is suspected to be pro-Houthis because it targeted only individuals the Houthis wanted to engage with directly.